Thoroughly Modeling Multi-domain Pre-trained Recommendation as Language

-We conclude three major differences between SR and PLM, which obstruct the direct usage of PLM in behavior modeling: (1) The central characteristic of recommendation is personalization, while PLMs are experts in common knowledge.
+We conclude four major differences between SR and PLM, which obstruct the direct usage of PLM in behavior modeling: (1) The central characteristic of recommendation is personalization, while PLMs are experts in common knowledge.
 (2) The tokens in PLM (texts) are often thousand-level and have concrete semantic meanings, while the tokens in SR (items) are more than million-level with obscure semantics.
-(3) Real-world SR suffers much more from extreme sparse user-item interactions in training.
-These differences point to the intrinsic challenge of recommendation as language modeling: \emph{the huge gap between behavioral and textual information}.
+(3) Real-world SR suffers much more from extremely sparse user-item interactions in training. {(4) Compared to the diversified downstream tasks in PLM, pre-trained SR is more focused on dealing with the next item prediction task in different domains.} These differences point to the intrinsic challenge of recommendation as language modeling: \emph{the huge gap between behavioral and textual information}.
 Better behavior-text mutual adaptations are required.